S-Stephen/sails-hook-passport-cued/README.md

 Added to handle the login / logouts / callback flow

+### Impersonating other users.

+It is the responsibility of the application to manage whether a user is able to impersonate another user.

+To do so the calling app must:

+*  Ensure that the user to impersonate has a record in the user table  (if not create one) and set the session variable **req.session.impersonateID** to this ID.
+*  Store the current user as verified by Passport in the session eg **req.session.originalUser**
+* (Optionally on impesonating) switch the **req.user** to be that of the required user

+To remove (revert back) the app must:

+* Set req.user back to the original user eg (**req.session.originalUser**)
+* remove the session variable **req.session.impersonateID**

 You can NOT login and register at /login and /register routes.